-It’s a common question home owners ask themselves, should I have my roof repaired or should I replace it all together?
+It’s a common question homeowners ask themselves, should I get a roof replacement or should I replace it altogether?
 Sometimes the answer is straightforward and sometimes it really does just come down to your own personal preference.
 Having a well-maintained roof is absolutely critical, as your roof supports all interior and exterior elements of your home.
 Protecting it from a number of weather hazards and all other factors which can cause damage to your home.
 If your roof has water leaks, shingle deterioration or moss growth, these are signs your roof needs some work!

 Although most roofs nowadays are built with much stronger materials than previous decades, it’s still so important to maintain it and monitor any damage it has.
 In some instances, you can have a roof restoration if damages are only minor, however if the damage to the inner layers are too far gone, you will need to have a roof replacement.
 So, what should you choose?